San Diego’s Economy

 Life Sciences

-The Life Sciences cluster has a deep history in San Diego’s innovation economy, contributing for nearly half a century to global advances in pharmacology, genomics, and medical device manufacturing.
-Seeded by globally-renown research institutions, and fueled by private and public investment, San Diego has grown into one of the top three Life Sciences markets in the world.
+The life sciences cluster has a deep history in San Diego’s innovation economy, contributing to global advances in pharmacology, genomics, and medical device manufacturing for more than half a century.
+Seeded by globally-renowned research institutions and fueled by private and public investment, San Diego continues to rank among the top three life sciences markets in the world.
 See the Industry Profile.

 Manufacturing

-The San Diego region is home to a vibrant manufacturing cluster that spans many industries, including defense, aerospace, shipbuilding and repair, medical devices, craft brewing, and sports and active lifestyle industries.
-With a highly-skilled workforce, robust training programs, and close proximity to Mexico, San Diego is a hub for advanced manufacturing companies, with more than 3,360 manufacturing establishments currently supporting more than 42,485 jobs.
+The San Diego region is home to a vibrant manufacturing cluster that spans many industries, including defense, aerospace, shipbuilding and repair, medical devices, craft brewing, and sports and active lifestyle.
+With a highly-skilled workforce, robust training programs, and close proximity to Mexico, San Diego is a hub for advanced manufacturing companies, with more than 4,429 manufacturing establishments currently supporting more than 121,027 jobs.
 See the Industry Profile.

 Software

-With more than 3,100 software establishments and 80 research institutions in the region, the technology industry is a major driver of the innovation economy in San Diego.
+With more than 3,100 software establishments and more than 100 research institutions in the region, the technology industry is a major driver of the innovation economy in San Diego.
 The research institutes—along with UC San Diego, San Diego State University, and other major universities—provide the sector with breakthrough technologies that fuel company growth and product development.
-These unique assets, combined with one of the most talented labor forces in the world, make San Diego one of America’s most innovative markets.
-See the Industry Profile.
+These unique assets, combined with one of the most skilled labor forces in the world, make San Diego one of the most innovative markets in the U.S. See the Industry Profile.

 Tech

 A world leader in wireless technologies, San Diego companies are driving local and global innovation that keep us all connected.
-Founded in San Diego in 1985, Qualcomm invented technologies at the heart of 3G and 4G wireless and the first smartphone, and continues to pioneer new technologies that range from 5G to artificial intelligence, and more.
+Founded in San Diego in 1985, Qualcomm invented technologies at the heart of 3G and 4G wireless and the first smartphone, and continues to pioneer new technologies ranging from 5G to artificial intelligence.
 See the Industry Profile.

 Tourism

-With more than 70 miles of coastline, state of the art hotel and convention spaces, and an array of entertainment options throughout the region, San Diego is positioned as one of the top visitor and convention destinations in the world.
+With more than 70 miles of coastline, state of the art hotel and convention spaces, and an array of entertainment options, San Diego is one of the top visitor and convention destinations in the world.
 Dubbed by Fodor’s as a “vacationer’s paradise” and by the U.S. Weather Bureau as “the closest thing to perfect weather in America,” San Diego’s world-class waterfront and award-winning international airport make it accessible from destinations across the globe.
 See the Industry Profile.

 Why San Diego?